Article • Ten Years at Vancouver Barracks

 Many visitors’ first experience of the Barracks is the new main parking lot off East 5th Street, with improved circulation for vehicles, bicycles, and pedestrians.
 From there, pedestrians and bicyclists can take Alvord Road – a peaceful, paved route past the historic buildings that connects to the Park Road, with access to the Fort and the Visitor Center.
 Alvord Road likely runs along the same route as paths used during pre-contact and fur trade eras.

-Periodically, Fort Vancouver NHS is able to offer Lantern Tours of the Barracks.
-During this guided evening event, visitors learn about significant figures in Vancouver Barracks' history – like Ulysses S. Grant, Oliver Otis Howard, and others – while navigating the grounds the way they would have: by the light of a candle lantern.
+Periodically, Fort Vancouver NHS is able to offer tours of the Barracks.
+During a guided program, visitors learn about significant figures in Vancouver Barracks' history – like Ulysses S. Grant and Oliver Otis Howard – as well as those underrepresented in the written history.

 Bringing history to life